Each student is different, with unique needs, goals and resources.

-The Supplemental Education Opportunity Grant (SEOG) is available to undergraduates who demonstrate exceptional financial need, and have filed a FAFSA by the priority deadline of March 1.
+The Supplemental Education Opportunity Grant (SEOG) is available to undergraduates who demonstrate exceptional financial need.
 Grants range from $100 to $2,250 per year.

 The Subsidized Federal Direct Loan is a low-interest loan made to a student borrower by the Department of Education.

 An Unsubsidized Federal Direct Loan is available to students regardless of financial need.
-Currently Unsubsidized Federal Direct Loans carry a fixed interest rate of 4.2% and have the same terms and conditions as the Subsidized Federal Direct Loan, except that the borrower is responsible for interest that accrues while he or she is in school.
+Unsubsidized Federal Direct Loans disbursed on or after July 1, 2020, carry a fixed interest rate of 2.75% and have the same terms and conditions as the Subsidized Federal Direct Loan, except that the borrower is responsible for interest that accrues while he or she is in school.
 The interest can be paid quarterly or can be capitalized; meaning the interest will build on the principle.
 Dependent borrowers may receive both subsidized and unsubsidized Federal Direct Loans totaling up to the applicable loan limit if they do not qualify for the full amount under the subsidized program.

 In addition to the borrowing limits established for dependent students, independent undergraduate and graduate students may be eligible to borrow up to: